-“As soon as the doors shut at the stop before yours, stand up and take your pants off and put them in your backpack.”
+“As soon as the doors shut at the stop before yours, stand up and take your pants off, and put them in your backpack.”

-Organisers in each city claim that the event has no broad purpose except for the aim to cause laughter.
+Organizers in each city claim that the event has no broad purpose except for the aim to cause laughter.

 Participants stand on the trains pantless saying: “Pants are just a fancy word for leg jail,” and: “We’ve got 99 problems but our pants ain’t one.”

 “The idea is to really just step outside my comfort zone, not being afraid of meeting new people, trying new things,” said Charlotte Davis who participated in Montreal.
 “It’s really not harming or offending anyone — it’s just a way to build a sense of community.”